aadasud/aadasud.github.io/README.md

 I'm a graduate student in Aerospace Engineering at Texas A&M University, focusing on GNC, optimal control, celestial mechanics, and state estimation.
-This site showcases coursework and independent projects in these areas — full write-ups, theory, and results are on the [Projects](https://aadasud.github.io/portfolio/) page.
+This site showcases coursework and independent projects in these areas, and the full write-ups, theory, and results are on the [Projects](https://aadasud.github.io/portfolio/) page.

 Individual project code repositories are linked from each write-up where